-Cross-listed: MCOM 372; LING 302.
-Prerequisite(s): ANTH 101 or instructor's consent.
-(0-0; 3-0) ANTH 390 Special Topics in Anthropology (3 sem. hrs.)
+Prerequisite(s): 6 sem. hrs. of Sociology or Anthropology.
+ANTH 385 Qualitative Research Methods (3 sem. hrs.)
+This course will introduce students to various traditions of qualitative social inquiry and their associated methodological features.
+Emphasis will be placed on the practical application of these traditions of inquiry as their associated methods of data collection and analysis are applied in a range of research settings.
+Cross-listed: SOCS 385 Prerequisite(s): 6 s.h. at the 300- or 400-level of Psychology, Sociology, and/or Anthropology.
+ANTH 390 Special Topics in Anthropology (3 sem. hrs.)
 An examination of selected topics and theories within the field of anthropology.
-Prerequisite(s): ANTH 101 or instructor's consent (3-0 or 3-0) ANTH 395 Indigenous Peoples in Canada (3 sem. hrs.)
+Prerequisite(s): ANTH 101 or instructor's consent (3-0) ANTH 395 Indigenous Peoples in Canada (3 sem. hrs.)
 This course is an introduction to the culture, languages, history and enduring presence of First Nation people in Canada.
 It will explore a range of indigenous social and cultural formations.
 Attention will be given to the cultural, economic, political, and religious aspects of First Nation societies, as well as the changes that have occurred since the arrival of the Europeans.
 Cross-listed: SOCI 395.